gonzaferreiro/Networks_Analysis_plus_Recommendations_system/README.md

 ## Introduction

 This project explores the classic MovieLens dataset, first from a networks perspective, analyzing the relationship between users and movies.
-Later, in the main part of the project, we built and evaluate a Recommendation System using classic methods.
+Later, in the main part of the project, we built and evaluate several Recommendations System using different algorithms.

 ## What you'll find in the networks section